two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

     Since GITADORA has a separate mode for both Guitar and Drums, the configuration will be split into three sections.<br>This section will cover the general configuration that is not specific to either mode.

-!!! info "Open `spicecfg.exe`, each following sub-section corresponds to a tab at the top."
+!!! info "Open `spicecfg.exe`, each following sub-section corresponds to a tab at the top"

 ### Buttons